top of page

 Specialty Areas: Pain, immune wellness, autoimmune diseases, asthma, family medicine.

-Personal Interests: Writing, reading, travel, slow food, slow walks, tall trees, mountains.
+Personal Interests: Writing, reading, creativity, good business, planet activism, travel, good food, tall trees, mountains.

 Favorite Thing About Chinese Medicine: It holds the family as the foundation for all of society.
 Harmony within families begets harmony everywhere.